Over 600 Million people lack access to clean, safe drinking water

-Right now, almost 1 billion people on this earth do not have access to clean, safe drinking water.
+Right now, over 600 million people on this earth do not have access to clean, safe drinking water.
 The water they do have comes from unprotected sources, and often carries bacteria and diseases such as E. coli, Cholera, and Hepatitis A.

 63 Children die in uganda each day from lack of clean water

 The small bodies of many children aren't prepared to deal with the various bacteria, parasites, and diseases in unclean water.
 Many children die from diarrhea and dehydration.